ikegami244/GainAdaptation/README.md

 ReachDistance: hand reach distance (cm)

 ExcludedTrial: trials excluded from the analysis of generalization function (0 = included trial; 1 = excluded trial)

+※ Exclusion criterion:
+For each triplet of the generalization phase (2 training trials followed by a probe trial), if the cursor on the second training trial failed to land on the target, the probe trial was excluded from the analysis.